signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 [^parrf]: The `ranger` method is a faster *and* parallelized implementation of the random forests algorithm.
 One can set `method="rf"` for the standard (and slower) version.

-The random forest algorithm calculates the [Gini impurity](https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity) for each of the predictor variables, which is a measure of variable *importance*.
-(By default, the algorithm won't calculate this, which is why we had to set `importance="impurity"` earlier.)
-Larger values indicate a more important predictor variable.
+The random forest algorithm calculates the [Gini impurity](https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity) for each of the predictor variables.
+Although the Gini impurity is typically  calculated with respect to *individual* regression trees, the impurity for each variable can be averaged over the entire random forest for an ensemble-wide measure of variable importance.

 * Read the documentation for `ranger()` to determine how to access the calculated Gini impurity for the final random forest model.
 Compare the Gini impurities with the variable splits calculated in the ordinary regression tree model.

-The Gini impurity can also be calculated for ordinary regression tree models.
-However, those are easily interpretable from visual inspection of the splitting structure of the tree.
-The value of the Gini impurity is greater for random forests, where it would be an absurdly onerous task to individually inspect each constituent regression tree of the final random forest model.
+Ordinary regression trees are easily interpretable from visual inspection of the splitting structure of the tree.
+Examining the Gini impurity is therefore substantially more useful for random forest models, where it would be an absurdly onerous task to individually inspect each constituent regression tree of the final random forest model.

 Finally, we can fit each data point in the training data with the trees which were *not* trained on that data point to obtain an *out-of-bag error*, which is a good estimate for the generalizable error of our model.